 If you are a member who believes that you are being harassed, bullied or victimised as a result of another member’s post to an internet site, it is open to you to take the necessary action.
-Members should contact the Captain of the club or another Board member for support and guidance on the informal and formal action which can be taken.
+Members should contact the Captain of the club or another Committee member for support and guidance on the informal and formal action which can be taken.

 Consequences of not following this policy

 Any member found to be in breach of the above maybe subject to disciplinary action.
 If they are also found to be in breach of the Data Protection Act 1998 or other relevant legislation or copyright, it could lead to criminal proceedings and prosecution.